≡ Menu

 It is important to be honest and accurate when answering these questions, as this information will be used to determine your eligibility for a life insurance policy and the premiums you will pay.
 If you do not disclose your COPD diagnosis and it is discovered later, it could affect your coverage or the payout of your policy.

-It is also a good idea to have a copy of your medical records and a list of medications you are taking with you when you apply for life insurance.
-This can help the insurance company get a better understanding of your condition and its management.
+It is also a good idea to have a copy of your medical records and a list of medications you take when applying for life insurance.
+This can help the insurance company better understand your condition and its management.

 What “rate” can I qualify for?

-That said however…
+That said, however…

-There are a few “assumptions” that we can make that will generally hold true, especially if you have been diagnosed with COPD, and you continue to smoke.
+There are a few “assumptions” that we can make that will generally hold true, especially if you have been diagnosed with COPD and you continue to smoke.
 This is because if you have been diagnosed with COPD and you do smoke, it’s pretty much a given that you will not be able to qualify for a traditional term or whole life insurance policy.

 The good news is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that they CAN qualify for.

-6 comments… add one
+10 comments… add one

 • Ian G. July 7, 2020, 9:23 pm